 What responsibilities do I have in the Kingdom of God?

-All responsibilities of dominion on earth as given you by God, dress it and keep it, have no other gods make no covenants with them, honor your Fathers and Mothers, love your neighbor
+All responsibilities of dominion on earth as given you by God, dress it and keep it, have no other gods, make no covenants with them, honor your Fathers and Mothers, keep the commandments including the precept to love your neighbor

 and his rights as much as your own...

 Wasn’t the Kingdom of God postponed because the Jews did not accept Christ?

 The power was not restored for another ten days after the ascension.

 The apostles who had been called out and appointed the kingdom which Jesus had already

 received were told to go back and wait in Jerusalem.
 At Pentecost thousands of Judean citizens and others accepted Christ as king and were cast out the unfruitful government

 system of the Pharisees.
 Jesus had already taken their rights in the kingdom away from them and they had agreed they had no king but Caesar.

 Doesn’t Romans 13 tell us to obey government?